 The Communications Chair shall be appointed by the President upon election, and shall serve a minimum two-year (2) term.
 The chairperson may appoint committee members, with the approval of the President.
 The duties of this Chair or Committee shall be:

 a.
-Gather the material for, prepare and publish the ANWG newsletter.
+Gather the material for, prepare and publish the quarterly ANWG newsletter.

 b.
-Distribute the newsletter to every ANWG member guild by posting on the ANWG Guild Representatives Group site on Yahoo, and by forwarding the newsletter to the Webmaster for posting on the ANWG web site.
-Member Guilds not having email access to the Guild Rep site will be mailed copies by USPS.
-The Membership Chair will provide the names and addresses of these guilds to the Communications Chair.
+Distribute the newsletter to every ANWG member guild rep via email and send the newsletter to the Webmaster for posting on the ANWG web site.
+The Membership Chair will provide the names and email addresses of these guild reps to the Communications Chair.

 c.
 Include in the newsletter accurate and full summaries of all meetings, as well as dates, times, and location of upcoming meetings.

 d.
-Distribute the newsletter to other organizations approved by the Executive Board, if any.
+Distribute the newsletter to other organizations approved by the Executive Board.

 e.
-Perform other duties as assigned by the President or Executive Board or as prescribed in these Bylaws and Standing Rules.
+Perform other duties as assigned by the President or Executive Board or as prescribed in the Bylaws and Standing Rules.

 f.
 Review newsletters received from Member Guilds, museums, etc. and forward items of interest to the Webmaster for posting on the ANWG website.

 g.
-As a member of the Board of Directors, participate in all board meetings, either online or at General Meetings, reading materials presented, listening to opinions, expressing my own, and voting on matters as I see them to be of the most benefit to ANWG.
+As a member of the Board of Directors, participate in all board meetings and annual membership meetings, voting on matters presented.

 The duties of the membership chair are: